How to Get Rid of Fire Ants in Texas: The Complete Homeowner's Guide

 - Granular contact insecticide: Sprinkle granules around and on top of the mound, then water them in with a gentle spray from a garden hose.

-- Dust treatments: Acephate (Orthene) dust is effective for direct application on mounds.
+- Dust treatments: Acephate (Orthene) dust is effective for mound treatment.

-Can I treat fire ants myself, or should I hire a professional?
+- Can I perform the Two-Step Method myself, or should I hire a professional?

 Did You Know?